DanMorriss/jazz-platform/README.md

 [Back to top](<#contents>)
 ### Typography

-Google fonts was used for the following fonts
+[Google Fonts](https://fonts.google.com) was used for the following fonts:
 - Playfair Display
 - Raleway